 Congressman Brian Higgins (NY-26) is looking for the community’s help in identifying the family of the late Corporal Henry Mazurkiewicz, who served in the United States Army during World War II.

 Congressman Brian Higgins (NY-26) announced Erie and Niagara Counties have each been awarded $325,000 in federal funding through the U.S. Department of Homeland Security.

-Congressman Brian Higgins (NY-26) announced the Congress on Your Corner schedule for the month of March.
+Congressman Brian Higgins (NY-26) announced the Congress on Your Corner schedule for the month of August.
 Through the program, staff from Congressman Higgins’ office are available at satellite sites throughout the district to better serve the needs of constituents.

 Tuesday, August 6th

 2:00pm – 5:00pm